Meteor-Community-Packages/meteor-simple-schema/README.md

         allowedValues: [], //an array of allowed values; the key's value
                            //must match one of these
         valueIsAllowed: function, //a function that accepts the value as
-                                  //its only argument and returns true
+                                  //its first argument and the full document
+                                  //or modifier object as its second argument
-                                  //if the value is allowed
+                                  //and returns true if the value is allowed
         decimal: true, //default is false; set to true if type=Number
                        //and you want to allow non-integers
         regEx: /[0-255]/, //any regular expression that must be matched